|

 IN HIS OWN WORDS, THE THREE CLUES THAT LED CHARLIE CHAN TO SUSPECT

-THAT "BUTCHER" DEGAN WAS THE MURDERER: "Quill toothpick, bamboo dart, and poison called Tonga."
+THAT "BUTCHER" DAGAN WAS THE MURDERER: "Quill toothpick, bamboo dart, and poison called Tonga."

 ACCORDING TO CHARLIE CHAN, DR. CREAM'S "SIGNATURE":